pypeaday/pype.dev/pype.dev/content/til/double-check-your-cidr-blocks!.md

    since I dont' use a password
 3. gotify wouldn't connect using DNS

-These things aren't huge but they are annoying and today I decided to figure it out.
+> These things aren't huge but they are annoying and today I decided to figure it out.

+## Typo!

 I'm not an expert yet but I think the main problem was the CIDR block I was using in my traefik config.